What are chatbots?

-Chatbots are a type of program/interactive agent that can automatically engage with the messages they receive.
+Chatbots are a type of program that can automatically engage with the messages they receive.

 This process is what we call conversational AI.

-If you’re not impressed yet, you will be when you hear about the capabilities of chatbots.
+If you are not impressed yet, you will be when you hear about the potential of chatbots.

-Chatbots - also known as 'conversational agents' - are intelligent enough to help you with many tasks.
+Chatbots are a form of 'conversational agents'.
+Additionally, they are intelligent enough to help you with many tasks.

 Thanks to chatbots, you no longer have to endure long, awkward silences when customer service places you on hold over the telephone.